 Thanks to your biceps brachii muscle, you can insert a corkscrew into a wine bottle to open it.
-More details about the muscle are provided in the following resources:

 Next on the list of upper arm muscles is the brachialis.
 It lies deep in the anterior compartment of the arm, underneath the biceps brachii.

 Quite evidently, the brachialis acts only on the elbow joint.
 During contraction, it flexes the forearm by pulling on the ulna.
 The brachialis is the most powerful flexor of the forearm, irrespective of the forearm position.
 It is innervated by the musculocutaneous and radial nerves (C5-C7).

 |Origins||Inferior half of anterior surface of humerus|

 |Function||Elbow joint: Forearm flexion (in all positions)|